Jason Feddy: Venues/other artists

-Feddy as a solo artist, or with various bands, has opened for or collaborated with such noted musical artists as Al Stewart, Donovan, The Beach Boys, Neil Young, Kenny Loggins, Joe Cocker, David Gray, Ben Folds Five, Patsy Matheson, The Cranberries, Tears for Fears, Ralph Covert, Christie Moore, Paul Young, John Martyn, Jools Holland, Chris de Burgh, and Lisa Loeb, to name but a few.Tradebit. www.tradebit.com.
-Retrieved 10/1/2015.

 Laguna Playhouse

 Feddy served as co-host for the sold out Laguna Concert Band featuring Lee Rocker at the Laguna Beach Playhouse.

-In the summer of 2014 Feddy made his stage acting debut as a radio announcer in the Laguna Beach Playhouse presentation of Buddy—The Buddy Holly Story.

-In December of 2017, 2018, and 2019, Feddy appeared at the Playhouse with the performance art group The Skivvies, performing stripped-down versions of eclectic covers, wacky holiday mash-ups and eccentric originals.
+In December 2017, 2018, and 2019, Feddy appeared at the Playhouse with the performance art group The Skivvies, performing stripped-down versions of eclectic covers, wacky holiday mash-ups and eccentric originals.

-Sponsorships and endorsements

-Feddy is sponsored by and officially endorses Rickenbacker guitars and Bose sound reinforcement systems.

 Community service

-Feddy is consistently involved in community service and support of charitable organizations.
+Feddy has been involved in community service and support of charitable organizations.
 He has played the Blue Water Concert to Help Save Trestles, the InPerson Social Media fundraiser for Earthroots Field School, appeared at the Home Aid OC's Annual Project Playhouse Dinner & Auction to benefit for the homeless, and been featured at the Friendship Shelter Annual Gala, among others.Taylor Mathieson, "Friendship Shelter’s Annual Gala Raises Money for Homeless".
 Orange County Register.
 8 November 2011.

 Feddy spearheaded bringing the Music in Common program to Orange County (a two-day event which brings together high school age Jews, Christians, and Muslims to learn how to exchange ideas with mutual respect, collaborate, and work together towards a common goal through the process of writing a song)."Students of Different Faiths Find Common Ground in Music".
 Orange County Register.
 9 December 2015.
-In 2018 Feddy became the Southern California Regional Coordinator for Music in Common.
+In 2018 Feddy became the Southern California regional coordinator for Music in Common.